 How much science and how much art do you need to know to be an effective science artist?
-There are certainly different schools of thought but if one wants to taken seriously by and influence both communities, then the answer is a lot of both.
+There are certainly different schools of thought, but if one wants to be taken seriously by and influence both communities, then the answer is a lot of both.

-The existence of pi-shaped artists presents the potential to have an impact in and influence both science and art communities.
-It could have the potential to move science art out of the fringe of the art community, while still being accepted and supported by the science community.
+The existence of pi-shaped artists presents the potential to have an impact on and influence both science and art communities.
+It could have the potential to move science art out of the fringe of the art community while still being accepted and supported by the science community.

 Although acquiring such expertise doesn’t necessarily mean studying for graduate degrees in both art and science, it does mean a concerted effort to read and learn deeply with the assistance of experts in both fields.
 Asking this of science artists is a lot, but if they are to influence both scientists and artists, a stated goal of many, then it seems that the hard work of advanced learning in more than one field is essential to that goal.